YK7188/YK_Lab/17-Deploy bookmarks on Windows and iPhones/README.md

   - In the download templates:
   - Path: `policy_templates > windows > admx > en-US`

-All three admx files are uploaded as shown in the image.
+All three ADMX templates were uploaded successfully as shown in the image.

 <img src="https://github.com/YK7188/YK_Lab1/blob/main/docs/images/17-Bookmarks%20on%20Windows%20and%20iPhone/15.admx_appear.jpg" width="600">